gongahkia/personal-wiki/PyTorch.md

             # 2. result matrix must have the shape of the outer dimensions
                 # torch.matmul(torch.rand(2, 3), torch.rand(3, 2)) results in torch.Size([2, 2]) so this WILL work
                 # torch.matmul(torch.rand(3, 2), torch.rand(2, 3)) results in torch.Size([3, 3]) so this WILL work

+# --- AGGREGATOR METHODS ---
+    # torch.min() => finds the element with the minimum value in a given tensor
+    # torch.max() => finds the element with the maximum value in a given tensor
+    # torch.mean() => finds the average value of all elements within a given tensor, note the element datatype must be a floating or complex type
+    # torch.sum() => finds the sum of all elements within a given tensor
+    # torch.argmin() => finds the index of the element with the minimum value in a given tensor
+    # torch.argmax() => finds the index of the element with the maximum value in a given tensor

+# --- MANIPULATION METHODS ---
+    # one of the most common issues relating to tensors arises due to shape and dimension, which is combated by
+        # reshaping => reshaping an input tensor to a specified shape
+        # view => returns a view of an input tensor in a specified shape while pointing to the same place in memory as the original tensor
+        # stacking => combine multiple tensors together in a vertical (vstack) or horizontal (hstack) stack
+        # squeeze => remove all 1 dimensions from a given tensor
+        # unsqueeze => add a 1 dimension to a given tensor
+        # permute => returns a view of an input tensor with its dimensions swapped in a certain way
+    # the PyTorch methods are as follows
         # .T => method that tranposes the shape of the specified tensor by switching its dimensions (axis), particularly useful for when tensor shape errors occur
-    # torch.min() => aggregator method that finds the element with the minimum value in a given tensor
-    # torch.max() => aggregator method that finds the element with the maximum value in a given tensor
-    # torch.mean() => aggregator method that finds the average value of all elements within a given tensor, note the element datatype must be a floating or complex type
+        # .reshape() => method that reshapes a specified tensor to the new provided dimensions, note that the total corresponding number of elements must stay the same across a reshape
+        # .view() => method that merely displays an existing tensor differenly according to the new provided dimensions whilst pointing to the original tensor's memory address (which means changing the new tensor variable assigned to a view changes the value of the original tensor being viewed)
-    # torch.sum() => aggregator method that finds the sum of all elements within a given tensor
+        # torch.stack() => method that stacks multiple provided tensors together, with an optional dim argument that further allows augmentation of the desired number of dimensions within the new tensor
+            # torch.vstack
+            # torch.hstack
-    # torch.argmin() => aggregator method that finds the index of the element with the minimum value in a given tensor
+        # torch.squeeze() => method that removes all SINGLE dimensions from a given tensor
+        # torch.unsqueeze() => method that adds a SINGLE dimension to a given tensor, with a dim argument that further specifies which dimension to add the single dimension at
-    # torch.argmax() => aggregator method that finds the index of the element with the maximum value in a given tensor
+        # torch.permute() => method that rearranges the dimensions of a given tensor to a new specified order and returns a VIEW of that new tensor (which means changing the new tensor variable assigned to a permute changes the value of the original tensor being permuted)

 # - NOTE -
     # recall that we have to reassign the result of a tensor operation to a variable for the value to be stored, similar to anywhere else in Python and most other programming languages really
+    # the examples below are selected samples of the above methods and are not comprehensive, more detailed use cases can be found in PyTorch's documentation

 # intialisation of tensor object literals
 tensor = torch.tensor([1, 2, 3])